-Standardization: Based on its experience with the four prototypes, the Monitoring Council will develop a more detailed approach to standardization of those aspects of monitoring programs needed to support statewide assessments of the core management questions for each web portal.
-This will involve developing procedures for the workgroups to use the performance measures to identify data gaps and methods inconsistencies that undermine the breadth and comparability of assessment results.
-It will also require the Monitoring Council to develop procedures for and tracking workgroups' progress toward resolving these issues.
-At a another level, the Monitoring Council will identify other sources of inconsistency that cut across individual web portals and that will require more direct involvement by the Monitoring Council to resolve.
+Coordination: Based on its experience with the four prototypes, the Monitoring Council will develop a more detailed approach to coordination of those aspects of monitoring programs needed to support statewide assessments of the core management questions for each web portal.
+This will involve developing procedures to assist workgroups in using the performance measures to identify data gaps and methods inconsistencies that undermine the breadth and comparability of monitoring data and assessment results.
+It will also require the Monitoring Council to develop procedures for resolving these issues and tracking workgroups' progress toward such resolution.
+At another level, the Monitoring Council will identify other sources of inconsistency that cut across individual web portals and that will require more direct involvement by the Monitoring Council to address.

 Data management: The Monitoring Council will stay abreast of the State's developing data management policies and ensure adequate channels of communication are in place.
-The Monitoring Council will also use development of the prototype web portals to identify data management issues that must be resolved at a higher level, implement the initial phase of CEDEN, and identify policies and procedures needed to ensure that web portals are both compatible with CEDEN and make effective use of its capabilities.
-In particular, the Monitoring Council will establish a data management workgroup with representation from CEDEN and the regional data centers, the Monitoring Council, the Office of the Chief Information Officer, policy-making IT staff at Cal/EPA and the Resources Agency, and key user groups.
+The Monitoring Council will also use development of the prototype web portals to identify data management issues that must be resolved at a higher level, implement the initial phase of CEDEN, and identify policies and procedures needed to ensure that data management methods and the reporting web portals are both compatible with CEDEN and make effective use of its capabilities.
+In particular, the Monitoring Council will establish a data management workgroup with appropriate representation to achieve the goals outlined in Section 2.2.5.
 As with the theme-based workgroups, the data management workgroup will operate under a charge established by the Monitoring Council.